RafaelJohn9/sorting_algorithms/README.md

 ### Questions for the Curious Minds

 For those who want to challenge themselves further, check out the **`QUESTIONS.md`** file.
-It contains thought-provoking problems and scenarios that will test your understanding of sorting algorithms and push your problem-solving skills to the next level.
+It contains problems and scenarios that will test your understanding of sorting algorithms and push your problem-solving skills to the next level.

 ## Conclusion